tomas-fryza/vhdl-course/labs/06-counter/README.md

       ![Nexys A7 board](images/nexys_a7_counter.jpg)

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.
-   8. Use digital oscilloscope or logic analyser and display counter values via Pmod ports.
+   8. Optional: Use digital oscilloscope or logic analyser and display counter values via Pmod ports.
 See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

       ![Pmod port](images/pmod.png)